obeli-sk/demo-stargazers/README.md

 #### OpenAI activity
 Follow the prerequisites section of the [activity-llm-openai README](./activity/llm/openai/README.md).

+Reimplementation in [JavaScript](./activity/llm/openai-js/) and [Go](./activity/llm/openai-go/) is available for comparison.

 #### GitHub activity
 Follow the prerequisites section of the [activity-github README](./activity/github/README.md).

 #### GitHub webhook endpoint
 Follow the prerequisites section of the [webhook README](./webhook//README.md).

+Reimplementation in [JavaScript](./activity/llm/openai-js/) is available for comparison.

 ### Running